Which Scatterplot Shows the Weakest Negative Linear Correlation?

 - If you were to shade the area between the line and the points, would it be a thin ribbon or a wide band?

 The wider the ribbon, the lower the R², and consequently the weaker the correlation (irrespective of sign).
-So, when you see a plot where the points form a broad “cone” around a shallow downward line, you’ve found the weakest negative relationship But it adds up..
+So, when you see a plot where the points form a broad “cone” around a shallow downward line, you’ve found the weakest negative relationship Less friction, more output..

 11. Beware of heteroscedasticity

-Sometimes the spread of the points changes across the range of X. Practically speaking, for instance, the points might be tightly clustered at low X values but fan out dramatically at high X values.
-In such cases the overall r can be modest even though a strong negative trend exists in part of the data Nothing fancy..
+Sometimes the spread of the points changes across the range of X. But for instance, the points might be tightly clustered at low X values but fan out dramatically at high X values.
+In such cases the overall r can be modest even though a strong negative trend exists in part of the data Worth knowing..

 - Slice the data into quartiles of X.